machinelearningnanodegree/machine-learning/projects/smartcab/README.md

+#MLND Slack Team Walkthrough.

+We have seen in our experience, that many students struggle with this project, largely due to the code.
+This fork of the standard P4, is made to help you understand some of the complicated code used in P4.
+Please review the code, add your comments and understanding.

+The ideal situation here is to combine our knowledge and explanation of of what's going in the code.
+Everyone is welcome to contribute, please use the pull request system.

+---
+#### Original Udacity Readme
-# Project 4: Reinforcement Learning
+#### Project 4: Reinforcement Learning
-## Train a Smartcab How to Drive
+#### Train a Smartcab How to Drive

 ### Install